Gnome Monosoupape: Design

-The charge was an overly rich mixture of air, which was acquired through the hollow crankshaft, and fuel that was continuously injected by a fuel nozzle on the end of a fuel line, entering the crankcase through the hollow crankshaft.
+The charge was an overly rich fuel-air mixture, which was acquired through the hollow crankshaft.
+Air entered through scoops at the back of the crankshaft.
+Fuel was continuously injected by a fuel nozzle on the end of a fuel line, also entering the crankcase through the hollow crankshaft.
 The nozzle was in the proximity of, and aimed at, the inside base of the cylinder where the transfer ports were located.
 The fuel nozzle was stationary with the crankshaft, and the cylinders rotated into position in turn.
 The compression stroke was conventional.

 The spark plug was installed horizontally into the rear of the cylinder at the top but had no connecting high-voltage wire.
 An internal-tooth ring gear mounted on the engine drove a stationary magneto mounted on the firewall, whose high-voltage output terminal was in close proximity to the spark plug terminals as they passed by.
 This arrangement eliminated the need for distributor and high-voltage wiring found in conventional mechanically timed ignition systems.
 This ring gear also drove the oil pump, which supplied oil to all bearings, and through hollow pushrods to the rockers and valves.
 The ring gear could also be used to drive a petrol pump or and air compressor to pressurize the fuel tank.
-The later 160 hp Gnome 9N engines had dual ignition systems for safety, with twin spark plugs per cylinder which were electrically wired, with the wires routed onto the crankcase and a central pair of magnetos driven by the spinning engine crankcase.
+The later 160 hp Gnome 9N model had an ignition system with two spark plugs per cylinder and two magnetos.